 The Mothers Club carried out numerous public outreach events, surprising large crowds when they announced they are all HIV+, and winning them over with their knowledge, compassion, and spirit.
 The Face-to-Face Project organized HIV mobile clinics to test people at several of these outreaches.
 Due in large part to the mothers telling people they must know their status, hundreds of people got tested.

 Because of this outreach, large numbers of males have gotten tested, chiefs have pro-claimed that they have never seen such strong, proud women before, and men asked if they too could either join the Mothers Club (well, no) or form a club of their own.

-Photos Right: Before a crowd of hundreds and over 50 chiefs, F2F's Strong & Positive Mothers Club announced that they are all HIV+.
+Photos Right: Before a crowd of hundreds and over 50 chiefs, Face-to-Face Project’s Strong & Positive Mothers Club announced that they are all HIV+.
 Never before had this audience heard of such a thing.
 The mothers encouraged people to know their status, become knowledgeable about treatment and care, and stand together to fight HIV stigma and discrimination.
 112 people got tested at the mobile HIV testing table that was set up for the day.
 4 tested positive for HIV.

 The Rising Stars

 HIV+ Youth Inspiring Others to Live With Pride